nRF24/CircuitPython_nRF24L01/docs/network_docs/structs.rst

 Network Data Structures
 =======================

+.. versionadded:: 2.1.0

 These classes are used to structure the payload data for wireless network transactions.

 Header()
 -----------------